-FDA approval of Durysta is based on results from two Phase 3 multicenter, randomized, parallel-group, controlled 20-month (including 8-month extended follow-up) studies of Durysta compared to twice daily topical timolol 0.5% drops, in patients with OAG or OHT.
-The ARTEMIS trials evaluated 1,122 subjects with OAG or OHT on the efficacy and safety of Durysta versus topical timolol drops, an FDA accepted comparator for registrational clinical trials.

-Durysta implant reduced IOP by approximately 30% from a baseline mean of 24.5 mmHg (lowering IOP by 5 to 8 mmHg) over a 12-week period in the two ARTEMIS trials, meeting the specified criteria for non-inferiority to the study comparator.
-Durysta lowered mean IOP more than timolol at all time points (hours 0 and 2, weeks 2, 6, and 12) and was found to be non-inferior to timolol at all timepoints.
+FDA approval of Durysta is based on results from two Phase 3 multicenter, randomized, parallel-group, controlled, 20-month (including an 8-month extended follow-up) studies of Durysta compared to twice-daily topical timolol 0.5% drops in patients with OAG or OHT.
+ARTEMIS 1 and 2 were two identical, multicenter, randomized, parallel-group, controlled, 20-month studies with an extended follow-up of 8 months.
+The ARTEMIS studies compared the efficacy of Durysta was compared to topical timolol 0.5% drops administered twice daily in 1,122 patients with OAG or OHT.
+In the ARTEMIS trials, the Durysta implant reduced IOP by approximately 30% from a baseline mean of 24.5 mmHg (lowering IOP by 5 to 8 mmHg) over a 12-week period, meeting the specified criteria for non-inferiority to the study comparator.
+Durysta reduced mean IOP more than timolol at all time points (hours 0 and 2, weeks 2, 6, and 12) and was found to be non-inferior to timolol at all time points.

-Conjunctival hyperemia is the most frequently reported adverse effect (27%); other adverse effects (5%-10%) include foreign body sensation, eye pain, photophobia, conjunctival hemorrhage, dry eye, eye irritation, increased intraocular pressure, corneal endothelial cell loss, blurred vision, iritis, and headache.
+The most commonly reported adverse event (AE) is conjunctival hyperemia (27%).
+Other adverse events (5% to 10%) include foreign body sensation, eye pain, photophobia, conjunctival hemorrhage dry eye, eye irritation, increased IOP, corneal endothelial cell loss, blurred vision, iritis, and headache.